Gutheras/Gutheras/README.md

 ### 🎯 Goals and Aspirations
 In the next few months, I’m aiming to:
 - Contribute to open-source projects, specifically in web development and mobile.
-- Build a personal portfolio site showcasing my work.
+- Build a diverse range of projects to expand my skills and portfolio.
 - Gain deeper insights into .net framework.

 ### ⚡ Fun Facts